Lower-Division Freshman and Sophomore Information

 Your admission to UNF is based on your past academic record and on the successful completion of any coursework in which you are currently enrolled.
 If your final official high school transcript indicates a failure to graduate or if your college transcripts (if applicable) indicate a cumulative GPA or a last institution GPA below 2.0, UNF reserves the right to reclassify you as a non‐degree seeking student for that term and not allow you to register for classes for the next term.

-New Student Orientation is a program designed for First Time‐In‐College (FTIC) students and new UNF Transfer Students to assist with their transition to UNF.
-Orientation is mandatory for First‐Time‐in‐College Freshmen.
+New Student Orientation is a program designed for first-time-in-college students and new UNF transfer students to assist with their transition to UNF.
+Orientation is mandatory for first‐time‐in‐college freshmen.
 Failure to register for or attend orientation will result in the cancellation of your admission to UNF.
 During Orientation you will:

-First time in college freshmen will meet with their academic advisors during new student orientation to plan their programs of study and register for the appropriate classes.
+First time in college freshmen will meet with their academic advisors during New Student Orientation to plan their programs of study and register for the appropriate classes.
 Lower division transfer students are encouraged to meet with their academic advisor before registration and will register for classes according to their registration time ticket posted in myWings.
-All Freshman and Sophomore students are advised by the Academic Center for Excellence (ACE).
-To contact ACE, call (904) 620‐1012, email email@example.com, or visit the ACE website.
+All new freshman and exploratory students are advised by First-Year Advising (FYA).
+To contact FYA, call (904) 620‐1012, e-mail email@example.com or visit the FYA website.

 All students must declare their majors in their sophomore year.
 Some majors have strict prerequisite and GPA requirements.
-Please contact your academic advisor in ACE to discuss your planned major and set your program of study accordingly.
-Juniors and seniors are advised by the college that offers their major.
-For locations, hours of operations, and program information, visit the academic advising home page.
+Please contact your academic advisor in FYA to discuss your planned major and set your program of study accordingly.
+Decided sophomores, juniors and seniors are advised by the college that offers their major.
+For locations, hours of operations and program information, visit the academic advising home page.

 For information on UNF scholarships, visit the scholarship website or email firstname.lastname@example.org.

 The Military and Veterans Resource Center is committed to ensuring that military and veteran students successfully make the transition from the military environment to campus life and are assisted in sustaining their progress toward completion of their academic degree.
 For more information, visit the Military and Veterans Resource Center website.
-In addition, questions related to educational benefits can be directed to One Stop Student Services.
-Visit www.unf.edu/es/onestop/vetaffairs/ or contact One Stop by calling (904) 620‐5555 or using the contact form located at www.unf.edu/contactonestop.
+In addition, questions related to educational benefits can be directed to One-Stop Student Services.
+Visit www.unf.edu/military-veterans/vetaffairs/ or contact One-Stop by calling (904) 620‐5555 or using the contact form located at http://www.unf.edu/onestop/contact/.

 The Disability Resource Center (DRC) acts as a liaison between students with disabilities and the academic community.
 In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act (ADA) of 1990, the DRC provides academic support services necessary for the student’s academic pursuits.
 Students with disabilities are encouraged to register with the DRC immediately upon admission to UNF.
 The DRC is not able to provide accommodations to students who have not completed the registration process.
 For more information, call (904) 620‐2769 (voice) or (904) 620‐2969 (TDD/TTY) or visit the DRC website.

-Beginning in the summer of 2012, all first year freshmen at UNF are required to live on campus and participate in a meal plan.
 There are six residence halls available to UNF students offering a variety of floor plans and amenities.
 Students should send their contract and deposit early to secure their space and have a better chance of receiving their preferred residence hall and roommate selections.
-For questions, visit www.unf.edu/housing or call (904) 620‐4663.
+If you decide to live on campus, you must also on a meal membership plan.
+For questions, visit https://www.unf.edu/housing/ or call (904) 620‐4663.

 You are required to submit proof of immunization against measles, mumps and rubella.
 You will not be allowed to register for classes until your immunization forms are received and cleared by UNF’s Medical Compliance Office.
-You may obtain more information and a copy of the immunization form at www.unf.edu/shs.
 Contact the UNF Medical Compliance Office at (904) 620‐2175.
 Health insurance information is also accessible from the Medical Compliance web page.
 International students holding student visas are required to submit additional documentation.

-Tuition is due by 5pm on the last day of add/drop.
+Tuition is due by 5 p.m. on the last day of add/drop.
 All tuition and fees must be pended or paid by that date.
-Tuition may be paid by cash or check in the Cashier’s Office, by mail, or by the drop box located outside of the Cashier’s Office, building 53/Room 1100.
+Tuition may be paid by cash or check in the Student Financial Services, by mail or by the drop box located outside of the Cashier’s Office, building 53/Room 1100.
 Students may pay online with an e‐check or credit card through their myWings portal.
 The current tuition rates and due dates for payments can be viewed online.
-For more information, visit www.unf.edu/anf/controller/ and click Cashier’s Office or call (904) 620‐2472.
+For more information, visit www.unf.edu/controller/ and click Student Financial Services or call (904) 620‐2472.

 We strongly encourage you to read through the online UNF Catalog and the UNF Student Handbook for more information.